-Structural racism results in and supports continued disadvantages to people of color including access to basic needs, housing, and education.
-Structural racism is also widespread in healthcare systems, including the mental health care system.
-That reality has led to a significant distrust of health care providers and programs among communities of color.
-Distrust, paired with additional challenges tied to bias and discrimination, leads to lower rates of screening, diagnosis, and service utilization, which collectively lead to poorer health outcomes.
+Structural racism results in and supports continued disadvantages to people of color including access to basic needs, housing, and education, and even impacts how climate change affects neighborhoods.
+Structural racism also is widespread in the U.S. physical and mental healthcare systems, which has led to distrust of health care among communities of color.
+That distrust, paired with additional challenges tied to bias and discrimination, leads to lower rates of screening, diagnosis, and service utilization, which collectively lead to poorer health outcomes.